 Design the GUI¶

-Now that you’ve nailed the basics, we’re going to see how to build a Game User Interface (GUI) with reusable UI components: a life bar, an energy bar, and bomb and rupee counters.
+Now that you’ve nailed the basics, we’re going to see how to build a game Graphical User Interface (GUI) with reusable UI components: a life bar, an energy bar, and bomb and rupee counters.
 By the end of this tutorial, you’ll have a game GUI, ready to control with GDscript or VisualScript:

 You’ll also learn to: